 The first factor is time, and some of the other factors are the environment and temperature.
 When you have thawed your chicken in the fridge, you have up to one to two days when you can still refreeze it.

-The refrigerator is also cool, but by that time, your meat may be contaminated by bacteria.
+While the refrigerator keeps the chicken cool, after a certain period, the meat may become contaminated with bacteria.
 When your meat has reached two days inside the fridge, it’s time to take it out and do not use it anymore.

-However, it’s a different story when you thaw the chicken at room temperature, for example, on your kitchen counter.
-It’s not advisable, and it’s easier for the meat to go bad.
-Another factor involved in the handling of the meat is cleanliness.
-It’s important to note that cleanliness is essential, especially in preparing food.
+However, it’s a different story when you thaw the chicken at room temperature, for example, on your kitchen counter, it’s not advisable, and it’s easier for the meat to go bad.

-Another factor is the temperature of the environment in which the chicken was thawed.
+The temperature of the environment in which the chicken was thawed is also a factor to consider.
 You should not refreeze chicken that’s been thawed in areas with temperatures higher than 5 degrees celsius.
 You can only refreeze thawed chicken that has been stored in places less than 5 degrees celsius and in the maximum span of 24 hours.

 The Three Safe Thawing Methods